In fact, in England and Wales alone, there have been over 6 million cyber-crimes committed in the last 12 months.

-If you ever receive a request for account verification from a company, visit their website and reach out to their contact centre directly.
+If you ever receive a request from a company to “verify your account”, visit their website and reach out to their contact centre directly.

-Before you part with your money, always make sure that the request has come direct from the company - not someone pretending to be them.
-Again, if you're unsure - don't hesitate to ask.
+Before you part with your money, always make sure that the request did actually come from the company - not someone pretending to be them.
+Again, if you have any doubts - don't hesitate to ask.

 Making a transaction online and the offer seems too good to be true?
 It probably is.

-If you're using TransferWise, remember that the person you are buying from/sending money to does not need any of your TransferWise account information to receive a payment.
-You don’t need to provide them with your membership number.
+If you're using TransferWise, remember that the person you are buying from - and thus sending money to - does not need any of your TransferWise account information to receive a payment.
+You don’t need to provide them with your membership number, for example.

 This scam is an old favourite of the bad guys, with newer versions appearing every couple of months.